-3.3 - Securing Cargo
+3.3 Securing cargo

-3.3.1 - Blocking and Bracing
+3.3.1 Blocking and bracing

 Blocking is used in the front, back, and/or sides of a piece of cargo to keep it from sliding.
 Blocking is shaped to fit snugly against cargo.
 It is secured to the cargo deck to prevent cargo movement.

 Bracing is also used to prevent movement of cargo.
 Bracing goes from the upper part of the cargo to the floor and/or walls of the cargo compartment.

-3.3.2 - Cargo Tie-down
+3.3.2 Cargo tiedown

 On flatbed trailers or trailers without sides, cargo must be secured to keep it from shifting or falling off.
-In closed vans, tie-downs can also be important to prevent cargo shifting that may affect the handling of the vehicle.
-Tie-downs must be of the proper type and proper strength.
-Federal regulations require the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least one-half times the weight of the article or group of articles.
-Proper tie-down equipment must be used, including ropes, straps, chains, and tensioning devices (winches, ratchets, clinching components).
-Tie-downs must be attached to the vehicle correctly (hooks, bolts, rails, rings).
-See figure 3.2.
+In closed vans, tiedowns can also be important to prevent cargo shifting that may affect the handling of the vehicle.
+Tiedowns must be of the proper type and proper strength.
+Federal regulations require that the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least one-half times the weight of the article or group of articles.
+Proper tiedown equipment must be used, including ropes, straps, chains and tensioning devices (winches, ratchets, clinching components).
+Tiedowns must be attached to the vehicle correctly (hook, bolt, rails, rings).